 In early 2018, funding was provided by both the AHRC and The Open University to transform the database of prisons and their records into an online resource.
-At the same time, an e-book version of the database, in the form of a more traditional finding aid, was created.
-More information on that e-book, together with a link to download it, can be found here.
+At the same time, a book version of the database, in the form of a more traditional finding aid, was created.
+The Guide to the Criminal Prisons of Nineteenth-Century England was published by London Publishing Partnership in September 2018.
+An e-book version is also available to download on this site.
+More information on the Guide, together with a link to download the e-book edition, can be found here.

 Prison History contains critical information (operational dates, location, jurisdiction, population statistics, and appearances in primary and secondary sources) on, and lists of surviving archives for, 843 English local prisons (418), convict prisons (17), prison hulks (30) and lock ups (378) used to confine those accused and convicted of crime in the period 1800-1899.
 The lists of local prisons and convict prisons are probably about as exhaustive as we can ever get.
 But we know there were many more lock ups, and potentially more prison hulks, too.
 And there were debtors’ prisons, military prisons, and hulks used for prisoners of war in this period, not to mention related institutions such as reformatories and criminal asylums which formed part of the penal landscape.